camgitblame/gray2real/README.md

 ## Tech Stack

 - Python, PyTorch, NumPy, PIL, OpenCV
-- Jupyter Notebook, CUDA, SLURM, wandb
+- GPU, CUDA, SLURM, wandb

 This repo contains a training and testing setup for all models from the gray2real projects.